rubygems/bundler-site/source/blog/2019-03-13-january-february-bimonthly-update.html.markdown

 See you again soon,
 David

+In January and February, Bundler gained 110 new commits, contributed by 11 authors.
+There were 1,401 additions and 1,503 deletions across 849 files.

 ---

 Interested in contributing to Bundler?
 We always welcome contributions in the forms of triaging bugs, adding new features, writing docs, and engaging with the wider community.
 Visit the [Bundler Contributor Guidelines](https://github.com/bundler/bundler/blob/master/doc/contributing/README.md) on GitHub to get started.
 Don’t have time to contribute, but want to support our work?
 Sign up as a member of [Ruby Together](https://rubytogether.org/) to help fund our work to keep Bundler working for everyone.